BOVTS Frequently asked questions

 If I am from outside the EU, can I apply for the BA (Hons) or FdA in Professional Acting?

-No. Unfortunately we are unable to accept an application to our UK/EU courses (BA and FdA Professional Acting) unless the student or their parents have lived in the UK/EU for three years prior to an application.
+No. Unfortunately we are unable to accept an application to our UK/EU courses (BA (Hons)and FdA Professional Acting) unless the applicant has lived in the UK/EU for three years prior to an application, but not for educational purposes.
 International students are encouraged to apply for our one year MA in Professional Acting course.
 Please see this page for more information.

 For enquiries relating to the Stage Management courses, please contact Ruth Sidery on 0117 980 9243 or firstname.lastname@example.org or email email@example.com or call on 0117 973 3535.